Cornplanter: Post-Revolutionary War years

 When the war ended in 1783, Cornplanter recognized the need to develop a positive diplomatic relationship with the fledgling government of what the Iroquois called the "Thirteen Fires."
 He became a negotiator in disputes between the new "Americans" and the Seneca.
 He was a signatory of the Treaty of Fort Stanwix (1784), although this treaty was never ratified by the Iroquois.

-After the American Revolution, Native Americans west of the Allegheny Mountains mounted a resistance to the American settlers in the Northwest Indian War in what is now Ohio and Indiana, hoping to repulse the Americans.
-Cornplanter kept the Iroquois neutral in this conflict.
-In addition, he tried to negotiate with the Shawnee on behalf of the United States.
+During the Northwest Indian War, Native Americans in what is now Ohio and Indiana mounted a resistance to the encroachment of American settlers into their territory.
+Cornplanter convinced the Seneca to remain neutral in this conflict.
+In addition, he attempted to negotiate with the Shawnee on behalf of the United States.

-In 1790, Cornplanter, Guyasuta and Chainbreaker travelled to Philadelphia to meet with President George Washington and Pennsylvania Governor Thomas Mifflin and protest the current treatment of their people.
-Cornplanter and Handsome Lake extracted an agreement from Washington and Mifflin to protect Seneca land.
+In 1790, Cornplanter and other Seneca leaders travelled to Philadelphia to meet with President George Washington and Pennsylvania Governor Thomas Mifflin and protest the treatment of their people.
+Cornplanter extracted an agreement from Washington and Mifflin to protect Seneca land.

-Cornplanter made several trips to Philadelphia and later Washington to strengthen relationships and talk to those who were interested in his people.
+Cornplanter made a number of trips to Philadelphia, and later Washington, to strengthen relationships and meet with those who were interested in his people.
 He tried to understand Euro-American culture, as he felt it necessary for successful relations between the Iroquois and the United States.
-He was particularly impressed by the beliefs and practice of the Quakers.
-Like the Quakers, Cornplanter and his half-brother, the religious leader Handsome Lake, strongly opposed the use of liquor.